 Published on 24/12/20

-The formation of 87 new teaching school hubs (TSH) will shortly be replacing the existing network of around 750 teaching schools.
+The government has created 87 new teaching school hubs (TSH) which will replace the existing network of around 750 teaching schools, from September 2021.

-If you’re a school or trust that has submitted an application to become a teaching school hub or have already been appointed as part of the ‘test and learn’ phase, you’ll now be thinking about what’s next.
+If you’re a school or trust that has been successful in your application, you’ll now be thinking about what’s next.

 We’re here to help you take the next step in the process, by providing you with all the information you need to create a successful teaching school hub website.